sowar1987/S_Study/02-Python/README.en.md

 # S_Study

 #### Description
-This is a shared souce code repository for program language studying.
+This is a shared python source code repository for program language studying.

 #### Software Architecture
 Software architecture description